 Mean score of companies in the Education Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-The Institute of Risk Management's score of 23 is lower than 65% of the industry.
+The Institute of Risk Management's score of 26 is higher than 55% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 The Institute of Risk Management, headquartered in Great Britain, currently does not report any carbon emissions data, as indicated by the absence of specific figures in kg CO2e.
 Additionally, there are no documented reduction targets or climate pledges associated with the organisation.
-This lack of data suggests that the Institute may not have established formal commitments to reduce carbon emissions or may not publicly disclose such information at this time.
-As a result, there are no significant achievements or targets to highlight regarding their climate initiatives.
+This lack of data suggests that the Institute may not have established formal commitments to reduce carbon emissions or may be in the early stages of developing such initiatives.
+As the climate landscape evolves, it is essential for organisations like the Institute of Risk Management to consider setting measurable targets and engaging in sustainability practices to align with industry standards and contribute to global climate goals.